JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 followed me across the outer room, with a last merciful word at parting.

 “Franklin!” she said, “I forgive you!
 Oh, Franklin, Franklin! we shall never meet again.
-Say you forgive ME!”
+Say you forgive _Me_!”

 I turned, so as to let my face show her that I was past speaking–I turned, and waved my hand, and saw her dimly, as in a vision, through